Variance propagation for density surface models: Previous methods for estimating uncertainty in Density Surface Models

-\textbf{The bootstrap. }Bootstraps are sometimes seen as an attractive alternative to deal with all aspects of variance in DSMs, bypassing awkward analytical calculations.
-There are many different ways to bootstrap a DSM; \citet{Hedley:2004et} describe two possible implementations (one parametric, one non-parametric), which are not easy to choose between and which do not necessarily give similar answers.
-Ignoring computational time issues the first practical difficulty in setting up a ``good'' non-parametric bootstrap for a DSM is sampling units, independent of the fitted model: in situations where there is more than one survey occasion, it is unclear exactly how one decides on the units used for resampling.
+\textbf{The bootstrap. }Bootstraps are sometimes seen as an attractive alternative to deal with all aspects of variance in DSMs. \citet{Hedley:2004et} describe two possible implementations (one parametric, one non-parametric), which are not easy to choose between and which do not necessarily give similar answers.
+Ignoring computational time issues, the first practical difficulty in setting up a ``good'' non-parametric bootstrap for a DSM is sampling units, independent of the fitted model.

-The second, more substantial, issue is the fundamental statistical problem with combining smoothers (which essentially come from a Bayesian/random effects paradigm) with bootstraps (a deeply frequentist concept).
+The second, more substantial, issue is the fundamental statistical problem with combining smoothers with bootstraps.
 The problem does not seem to be well-known in the statistical ecology literature, so we give an explanation here.
-The basic problem is that (most) bootstraps use only the posterior modes of random effects, thus omitting a key part of the posterior uncertainty.
+The basic problem is that (most) bootstraps use only the posterior modes of random effects (smooths), thus omitting a key part of the posterior uncertainty.
 To see this, consider a simple ``spatial model'' where the region is divided into blocks, each with its own independent random effect, and a bootstrap that generates new data at each original observation/transect, either parametrically or non-parametrically.
-If one of the blocks is unsampled in the original data, it will be unsampled in every realization too, and the ``spatial model'' simply sets the point estimate of that random effect to zero in \emph{every} bootstrap realization; hence a bootstrap will ascribe zero uncertainty about the density in that block.
+If one of the blocks is unsampled in the original data, it will be unsampled in every realization too, and the ``spatial model'' simply sets the point estimate of that random effect to zero in \emph{every} bootstrap realization; hence a bootstrap will ascribe zero uncertainty for the density in that block.
 The correct inference would of course be for the random effect to retain its prior variance.
-This phenomenon has been well-known in statistics since at least \citet{Laird:1987jw} (see also the discussants), who coined the term ``na{\"i}ve bootstrap'' for such procedures that ignore the point estimate shrinkage inevitable in mixed or random effect models (fixed effect models are not susceptible in the same way).
-They proposed some parametric modifications (``type II'' and ``type III'' bootstraps) that are more sensible in the limited situations they consider.
-However, the underlying theory is complex \citep{Carlin:1991hz,Carlin:2008wa} and it is far from clear whether simple yet reliable bootstraps can be devised for complicated multi-stage random effect situations like DSMs.